 Unlike the U.S., we don’t normally tip taxi drivers.
 Only do so if the driver performed something extra or waited for you for a considerable time.
 Other than that, you don’t need to tip him.

 If you order food from a restaurant, you’re not expected to tip the delivery person.
 Restaurants add a charge to the total and that is enough.
 This includes Uber Eats and other online platforms.
-Tipping is optional in this case.
+Tipping is optional in this case, although it’s slowly becoming a common practice.

 We don’t normally tip hair stylists unless the job was too complicated.
 Also, keep in mind it depends on the venue.
 If you go to a high-end salon, there you are expected to tip.